 To prove someone else was negligent isn't an easy task.
 You must have sufficient evidence to back up your claim.

 An experienced personal injury attorney can help you gather the evidence and resources you'll need to prove negligence.

 Compensation for Your Herniated Disc Injury

 The compensation you can recover from a herniated disc injury will depend on the severity of your injury and the circumstances surrounding your case.

-Clearly, these injuries will range in severity, from mild to serious.
+These injuries will range in severity, from mild to serious.
 Some injuries only result in a sprained muscle, but the most serious can leave a victim paralyzed.

-In other words, every herniated disc injury case must be assessed on a case-by-case-basis to determine the value of your case.
+In other words, every herniated disc injury case must be assessed on a case-by-case basis to determine the value of your case.

 For most herniated disc cases, you can expect the following types of compensation:

 - Economic damages: You may be able to receive compensation for the money you spent on expenses related to your herniated disc injury.
 These expenses could be bills for doctor's visits or physical therapy.
 Economic damages may also include money you did not earn because your injury made you unable to work.